stevenovak123/httpserverjava/README.md

 # HTTP Server built in java

 building this as practice to learn Computer science concepts.
-File handiling, networking etc.
+File handiling, networking, multithreading etc.
 Following a few YouTube videos and [RFC 7230](https://datatracker.ietf.org/doc/html/rfc7230#autoid-16),[RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#autoid-27),[RFC 7232](https://datatracker.ietf.org/doc/html/rfc7232)
+For now only working to accept HTTP/1.1.
+Below is my learnings / log of what I am doing.
 ---

 ## How does http server work

 Http server is basically a computer that needs to be connected to a network.
 On this network the server needs to be listening to at least one port.

-- Encrypted and unencrypted requests.
-- Unencrypted at port 80 and encrypted at port 443.

 We can make it listen to any port we like but these are the usual ports that are used for traffic.
 Client and server need to establish connection before sending and accepting request.
 Once connection is established then requests are processed and then sent back to the client; then the request is completed and then server closes the connections.

+- Encrypted and unencrypted requests.
+- Unencrypted at port 80 and encrypted at port 443.

 ---
 ## What do I need to do?